About Amy

 • Amy also served the citizens of Indiana as a Deputy Attorney General in the Consumer Protection Division and as an Administrative Law Judge deciding unemployment claim appeals.

-• Amy currently works part-time as a Registered Domestic Relations Mediator for low-income families and as an occasional adjunct instructor at Ivy Tech Community College in the criminal justice department.
+• Amy currently works part-time as a Registered Domestic Mediator for low-income families and as an occasional adjunct instructor in the criminal justice department at Ivy Tech Community College in Indianapolis.

 At the Monroe County Justice Building